TBPautofavorite/TBP_Auto_Favorite_App/README.md

 There are a number of parameters you can modify after creating a TwitterOAuth object.

-The latest reveissions of TwitterOAuth support the Twitter API v1.1 but if you want to update an old install from v1.0 you can do the following.
+The latest revisions of TwitterOAuth support the Twitter API v1.1 but if you want to update an old install from v1.0 you can do the following.

     $connection->host = "https://api.twitter.com/1.1/";